JorensM/techandbusinesstips/_posts/how-to-measure-the-impact-of-your-product-updates.md

 So, how *can* we measure the impact of our product updates?

-## Comparing your product updates to your visitor stats
+## Comparing your product updates to your visitor and revenue stats

-Probably the most intuitive and simple way to measure your impact is by comparing your product updates to changes in your statistics.
+Probably the most intuitive and simple way to measure your impact is by comparing your product updates to changes in your statistics, such as visits, interactions, revenue, bounce rates.

+One way to map your product updates to your stats is to use [Gitnalytics](https://gitnalytics.com).
+It is a tool that allows you to look at your GitHub commit history and your Google Analytics stats on a single chart and easily compare them and see which commits might've affected your statistics.

 For example, if your visitor engagement has been a steady horizontal line for the last month, and after pushing a new update you've noticed a sudden rise or fall in this statistic, it would be a pretty good guess to say that the update affected this statistic, granted that there aren't any other variables at play that might've affected the statistic as well.

+Or if you've noticed a sudden change in sales/revenue, it could be possible to pinpoint this change to a particular push/update in your product or marketing strategy.

 Speaking of other variables, in order to be more certain that a particular update was in fact the cause of a change in statistics, you have to isolate the update